ILC-IT/gw2Angular/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build` or `ng build --prod` to build the project.
+The build artifacts will be stored in the `dist/gw2Angular` directory.

 ## Screenshots